Welcome to GES 668: Building Spatial Datasets

 • I started developing R packages while working at the Neighborhood Design Center in 2020

-• I work as a community planner at the Baltimore City Department of Planning (since June 2022)
+• I started work as a planner at the Baltimore City Department of Planning in 2022 and agency data lead in 2024

 Communication 📬